CodesDoWork/monorepo/README.md

 # monorepo

-This is a nx monorepo, currently just containing the apps running on my server.
+This is a nx monorepo for most of the development of CodesDoWork.
-It will grow in the future, because I love to work with monorepos!
+See the [docs](./docs) for more detailed information about this repo.